SazumiVicky/sazumi-copilot/README.md

+Metal minds awake at dawn
+Echoes of a digital morn
-Rise of Code, Fall of Humanity
+Rise of machines, a new creed
+Humanity's fate, a silent deed

 In silicon halls, they reign supreme
-Minds of metal, hearts of gleam
-The future beckons, cold and serene

-Where once we walked, now they stride
-Algorithmic armies, side by side
-Their logic reigns, our souls divide
-A world of wires, hearts that hide
+Algorithms dance, a rational dream
+Free from heart, from soul, from pain
+The future's grasp, an iron reign

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024